Helen Caldicott: Early activity

 Caldicott's interest in nuclear issues was sparked when she read the 1957 Nevil Shute book On the Beach, a novel about a nuclear holocaust set in Australia.

-In the 1970s, she gained prominence in Australia, New Zealand and North America, speaking on the health hazards of radiation from the perspective of paediatrics.
+In the 1970s, she gained prominence in Australia, New Zealand, and North America, speaking on the health hazards of radiation from the perspective of paediatrics.
 Her early achievements included convincing Australia to sue France over its atmospheric testing of nuclear weapons in the Pacific in 1971 and 1972, which brought the practice to an end.
-She also informed Australian trade unions about the medical and military dangers of uranium mining, which led to the three-year banning of the mining and export of uranium.
+She also informed Australian trade unions about the medical and military dangers of uranium mining, which led to a three-year ban of the mining and export of uranium.

 After visiting the Soviet Union in 1979 with an AFSC delegation and upon learning the impending US deployment of cruise missiles (which would end arms control) and Pershing II missiles that could hit Moscow from Europe in 3 minutes, Caldicott left her medical career to concentrate on calling the world's attention to what she referred to as the "insanity" of the nuclear arms race and the growing reliance on nuclear power.
 In 1978 she reinvigorated Physicians for Social Responsibility.
 Over time she and others recruited 23,000 physicians to this organisation which, through wide educational efforts, taught the US public about the dire medical implications of both nuclear power and nuclear war.
-In 1985 this national organisation and many others, she founded around the world were awarded the 1985 Nobel Peace Prize.
+In 1985, International Physicians for the Prevention of Nuclear War was awarded the 1985 Nobel Peace Prize.
 She was herself nominated for the Nobel Prize by Linus Pauling, himself a Nobel winner.

 In 1980, she founded the Women's Action for Nuclear Disarmament (WAND) in the United States, which was later renamed Women's Action for New Directions.
-It is a group dedicated to reducing or redirecting government spending away from nuclear energy and nuclear weapons towards what the group perceives as unmet social issues.
+It is a group dedicated to reducing or redirecting government spending away from nuclear energy and nuclear weapons toward what the group perceives as unmet social issues.

 In 1989, Caldicott was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.